dstark88/todoList/README.md

 ORM

 ###App Functionality
-A functional app that lets a user input the name of a todo they would like to shred to their bucket list.
+A functional app that lets a user input a to do list item to complete.
+The user is able to add the to do item to the to do list or the done list.
-Once submitted, the todo is displayed in text on the left side of the page until it has been shred.
+Once submitted, the to do is displayed in text on the left side of the page until it has been completed.
-Each todo in the bucket list area also has a shred it and remove it button.
-Once clicked, the todo will move to the right side of the page or be deleted.
-Every todo entered is stored in the database.
+Each to do has a done and delete it button.
+Once clicked, the to do item will move to the right side of the page or be deleted.
+Every to do entered is stored in the database.